Arjith8/NeetCodeMastery/array_and_hashing.md

     - Attempt 1:
         - Missing piece in implementation couldnt find it
         - Time Taken: 20:40m
         - Self Evaluation: Do it again

+    - Attempt 2:
+        - Got the solution but did stumble hard....
+        - Time Taken: 15:10m
+        - Self Evaluation: Do it again

 ### Question 4.